-How to Improve Customer Experience With an After-Sales Strategy
+Boosting Customer Experience With An After-Sales Strategy

 Running an eCommerce business requires hard work, but maintaining a profitable eCommerce business demands smart work.
 While the former gets the job done, the latter allows you to fulfill the same task more effectively by simultaneously increasing customer lifetime value.

 For instance, you can sell a product to a customer and be done with it by embracing the “sell it and forget it” mentality, or you can put forth smart work and adopt a more lucrative “sell it and retain it” approach by employing an after-sales strategy.

 This article explains what an eCommerce after-sales strategy is, identifies concrete examples of how Amazon and Walmart sellers can improve customers’ post-sale shopping experience with an after-sales strategy, and highlights its chief benefits.

 In eCommerce, an after-sales strategy is a series of actions a company takes after a consumer makes a purchase to follow up on the customer’s purchase satisfaction.
 These actions are intended to help brands build a relationship with buyers and keep their attention and engagement even after they finalize their purchase.

 Although overlooked, maintaining good post-communication with buyers and following up on after-sales services is just as valuable as SEO.
 Amazon and Walmart brands are increasingly incorporating after-sales strategies into their customer conversion journey to improve buyers’ post-shopping experience, increase brand loyalty, and boost sales.

 Customer experience is the overall impression customers have of a brand throughout the shoppers buying journey and directly affects the perception of a brand and, subsequently, its revenue.
 HubSpot indicates that the two primary touch points that form a customer’s experience are people and products.
 For example, is the customer satisfied with the quality of the product?
 Are they pleased with the attention they were given to rectify an issue?